-Answered By: John Germain Last Updated: Jul 20, 2022 Views: 584
+Answered By: John Germain Last Updated: Aug 13, 2024 Views: 879

-- Card should not be too rigid, maximum 220g - you should be able to bend it into a half circle without it tearing in the middle or creasing
+- Card should not be too rigid, maximum 220g.
+You should be able to bend it into a half circle without it tearing in the middle or creasing

 - Tracing paper is not compatible

-3. Login by tapping your card
+- Login by tapping your card.

-5. On the Copy screen select Options
+- On the Copy screen select Options.

-9. Press Done when finished making selections
+- Select Done when finished making selections.

 Related Questions